yeehaa123/rizom-monorepo/apps/rizom.ai/src/content/Decks/cococo.md

 ## Why do we call ourselves Rizom?

-Our name comes from "rhizome".
+Our name comes from 'rhizome'.
 These are plant stem that grow sideways under the ground.
 A rhizome not only sprouts its own roots and shoots, but also connects to vast fungal networks that link it to other plants and trees, thereby creating an intricate **living ecosystem** beneath our feet.

-## What benefits does such a structure offer?
+Rhizomes create resilient ecosystems by:

-+ **Resource sharing** across the network
++ **Sharing** nutrients and resources across the network

-+ **Regeneration** of damaged parts
++ Surviving and **regenerating** even when parts are damaged

-+ Any point in the system can **spur new growth**.
++ Supporting new **growth** from any point in the system

-+ **Rapid Adaptation** to changing conditions
++ **Adapting** quickly to changing environmental conditions

-## How does this manifest in our way of working?
+## How does this translate into our way of working?

 Our organization is **organic**, **decentralized**, and based on aligned **interests**.

+We create a resilient ecosystem by:

++ **Sharing** expertise, resources, and opportunities across our network of professionals

++ **Regenerating** collective value through fair and transparent compensation models

++ **Growing** sustainably through curated connections and meaningful collaborations

++ **Adapting** together by fostering open communication and continuous learning

 ## Presentations